-Nallamala Forest, one of the largest forests in South India shared by two states - Telangana and Andhra Pradesh spreads over an area of 3285sq.km.
+Amarabad Tiger Reserve, located in the Nallamala Forest, one of the largest forests in South India shared by two states – Telangana and Andhra Pradesh spread over an area of 3285sq.km.
 Housing some of the popular tourist, religious destinations like Srisailam, Mahanandi, Ahobilam, and Mallela Theertham waterfalls, the places attract tourists from Telangana throughout the year.

-The tourist activity along the NH 765 that passes through Nallamalla Forest has resulted in plastic waste generation along the highway.
-This indeed is resulting in damaging the natural habitat and forest ecosystem.
-Some of the most severe problems as reported by the forest rangers brought light on cases of animals like Monkeys, Cows, Wild dogs, Deers ingesting plastic waste.
+The tourist activity along the NH 765 that passes through Nallamalla Forest has resulted in heaps of plastic waste along the highway.
+This in return, is causing plastic pollution in the area thereby resulting in damage to the natural habitat and forest ecosystem.
+Some of the most severe problems as reported by the forest rangers brought to light on cases of animals like Monkeys, Cows, Wild dogs, Deers ingesting plastic waste.

-This begs for us to rethink the current waste management procedures and come up with a collection, waste management mechanism that is sustainable and transparent.
+This begs for us to rethink the current waste management procedures and come up with a plastic waste collection and management mechanism that is sustainable and transparent.

-While there was waste everywhere, the manpower to collect and dispose it was very limited.
+While there was waste lying all around, the manpower to collect and dispose of it was very limited.
 This further led to improper segregation and zero collection of waste beyond a 20m radius.

-Setting up of more collection bins to ease the disposal process
+- Setting up more waste collection bins to ease the disposal process

-Our approach to waste management in the Nallamalla forest through our digital platforms along with the on ground support promises to curb the issue and enable proper disposal, segregation and recycling of plastic.
+Being a waste management company, we went ahead and educated the officials and ragpickers in the forest area regarding the grave dangers that the burning of plastic poses to inhabitants around.
+Our approach to waste management in the Nallamalla forest through our digital platforms along with the on-ground support promises to curb the issue and enable proper disposal, segregation and recycling of plastic accumulated.